Epic-Chainsaw-Massacre/.github/profile/README.md

 In the requirements of the semester it's stated that we have to make use of JavaScript.
 I heared alot of classmates chatting about TypeScript.
 It appears to be a language that translates itself to JavaScript.
 The main reason why i chose TypeScript over JavaScript, is because in the IDE it shows errors while trying to build.
 If there is an error the application won't start.
 This makes it so much easier to find errors in my application.
 And in the end that saves alot of time.

 ## Database
+**(Not-Researched-Yet)**
+I've chosen for an MYSQL database, this was the result of a small research for the gp i did.
+BUT the database i use in my IP can still change.
+I want to do a good research to find out which database fits my application the best.
 EXPLAIN WHAT DATABASE I USE AND WHY.
 EXPLAIN WHAT DATABASE I USE AND WHY.
 EXPLAIN WHAT DATABASE I USE AND WHY.